 12. Sol Emergency Bivy

 No one ever thinks they’ll have any problems on the hiking trail until it happens to them.
 Unique gifts for outdoor lovers can certainly include an item someone may not think of for themselves.
-The Sol Emergency Bivy is all about being prepared should a hiker unexpectedly have to spend the night outside.
+The Sol Thermal Bivy is all about being prepared should a hiker unexpectedly have to spend the night outside.